MasWag/arith_homfa/doc/README.md

 # ArithHomFA Documentation Guide

 This directory contains the MkDocs project for the ArithHomFA manual.
 The document is rooted at `/doc`, so all commands below assume you start in the repository root.
+The latest published version is automatically deployed to [https://maswag.github.io/arith_homfa](https://maswag.github.io/arith_homfa) via GitHub Actions.

 ## Prerequisites